Satak/cloud-manager/README.md

 # Cloud Manager

 Small Python UI wrapper for Azure CLI.
 Windows only at this point!
-Create and delete virtual machines (Windows 2019 image) with one mouse click.
-Easy 😎
+Create and manage virtual machines from single and intuitive UI 😎

 ## Prerequisites